vjvardhan/finzly-api-developerportal/developer-portal/customer-account-api.md

 **HTTP Method: POST**

-**Description -** Sending a POST request to **/customers/{customerUID}/accounts** endpoint allows users to create a customer account using parameters including customerUID.
-All parameters and objects are specified below:
+**Description -** Sending a POST request to "/customers/{customerUID}/contacts" endpoint allows users to create new contacts for an existing customer.
+Corporate entities acting as customers can create contacts.
+Once created, they don't need to enter the details for payment/transaction purposes.
+It is a one-time registration for each corporate entity.

 **Request Parameters**